kiboschool/course-programming-2/src/lessons/abstraction.md

 In this week, you will:

-* Learn how abstraction can make code easier to understand
+* Learn how abstraction can make your code easier to read and work with
-* Learn how thinking about interfaces can make code flexible for future changes
+* Learn how thinking about interfaces can make code more flexible for future changes
-* Learn how to write methods in a class that are marked as abstract
+* Learn about object-oriented programming concepts, including abstract methods

 *(Note: You will not need to use abstraction in your final project).*